MosheBerman/MBCalendarKit/README.md

 ---

+# Addendum

+## Thanks
+Dave DeLong, for being an invaluable reference.
+Thanks to the folks on the iOS Folks Slack team for guidance on nullability and input on working around floating point division precision.

+Thank you to the various [contributors]() for patches and reporting issues.

+## Want to Contribute?
+Learn more about contributing [by clicking here](https://github.com/MosheBerman/MBCalendarKit/blob/master/.github/CONTRIBUTING.md).

+## Code Of Conduct
+MBCalendarKit adopts the Contributor Covenant Code of Conduct.
+[Read it here.](https://github.com/MosheBerman/MBCalendarKit/blob/master/.github/CODE_OF_CONDUCT.md)

-# License
+## License
 MBCalendarKit is hereby released under the MIT License.
 See [LICENSE](/LICENSE) for details.

-# Thanks
-Dave DeLong, for being an invaluable reference.

-Various contributors for patches and reporting issues.

-# Like This?
+## Like This?
 If you like MBCalendarKit, check out some of my other projects:

 - [MBPlacePickerController](https://github.com/MosheBerman/MBPlacePickerController), a one stop shop for all of your CoreLocation needs, including a fallback UI for offline location setup.